gramener/builderrors/README.md

 You have too much Python / JavaScript code

-- Reduce code using libraries.
+- Reduce code using libraries
 - To allow 80,000 characters, use `builderrors --code-chars-error=80000`
 - To skip this check, use `builderrors --skip-code-chars`